Tap to Read ➤

 Your browser doesn't support HTML5 video.

-Enjoy dive shows, training sessions with animals, and interact with stingrays and sharks, at the Texas State Aquarium, the largest in the Lone Star State.
+Enjoy dive shows and interact with sea life at Texas State Aquarium, the state's largest.

 Housing a legion of aquatic life, the museum spares no effort for environmental conservation and animal rehabilitation.